MJDaws0n/inventoryDropToggle/README.md

 # Keep Inventory must be enabled to start with or it will not work.
 To do this run the command /gamerule keepInventory true

 # Inventory Drop Toggle
-This is a basic plugin that allows minecraft server uses to set their own keep inventory rules.
+This is a basic plugin that allows minecraft server users to set their own keep inventory rules.

 ## Commands
 /inventorytoggle - toggles keep inventory on or off for the player running it